crdant/bootstrap/README.md

 Homebrew, so Mac users can run `brew install cloudfoundry/tap/bbl`.
 2. [Safe](https://github.com/starkandwayne/safe).
 On a Mac you can run `brew install starkandwayne/cf/safe`.
 3. Hashicorp [Vault CLI](https://www.vaultproject.io).
 If you're on a Mac run `brew install vault`.

+## Coming soon

+1. Forcing and/or testing without SSH multiplexing.
+I use it all the time, colleagues who don't are seeing some weirdness.
+1. Making this document more readable and useful.
+1. Making vault highly available.
+1. Making LDAP highly available.
+1. Other IaaSes.